michaelwybraniec/overvibing/agentic-sdlc/tasks/planned/task-1.md

 ## Notes
 Phase 1 of 8: Discovery & triage (analyze hover handlers, render loop, shader uniforms)
+Started: Set status to In Progress per AWP next (3.2)

+## Findings
+- Explicit reset on mouseleave sets `targetHoverIntensity` to 0 and restores "normalButtons" multipliers, producing the perceived return to default after a short easing period.
+- Brightness easing (`currentBrightnessMultiplier` → `targetBrightnessMultiplier`) is directed back to 1.0 on leave, which visually reads as a reset after waiting.
+- Spin direction is reset to the normal button value on leave, further reinforcing the baseline look.
+- No idle timers or auto-preset reapplication detected; behavior is deterministic and driven by hover state transitions only.

+## Cleanup Candidates (no behavior change yet)
+- Parameterize the mouseleave baseline via config (effect normal baseline) instead of hard-coded `1.0` for brightness, without altering current visual output.
+- Centralize hover-out reset logic to reduce duplication and magic values.
+- Ensure spin direction resets consistently from config to avoid surprises.

 ## Sub-tasks
 - [ ] Analyze requirements for this phase